 The mating behavior of these tiny insects has been studied quite heavily (Oh! the exciting life of entomologists.)
 Actually, their behavior is quite interesting because the male has no means of transferring his sperm directly to the female.
 In one common species, as the male approaches the female she more or less ignores his presence.
 He often will attempt to gain her attention by continuously stroking her with his antennae until she becomes reasonably still.
 He then deposits a whole ring of semen droplets (spermatophore) around her.
 Each droplet is placed on the end of a short stem.
 Up to 50 of these can be produced by a single male.
 Of course the female once encountering this encirclement of stalked sperm blobs eventually lowers her reproductive opening over one of the blobs.

 Booklice.
-These tiny insects are generally about the size of a period.
-They can be winged or wingless as adults and possess chewing-type mouthparts.
-The best known is the light-colored wingless forms that are called booklice.
+These tiny insects are generally about the size of the period at the end of this sentence.
+They can be winged or wingless as adults and possess chewing type mouthparts.
+The best know is the light colored forms called booklice .

 Winged Booklouse.
 Image Courtesy S. Thorpe.
 Public Domain.